sharpsteve/python-vipaccess/README.md

 ### Provisioning a new VIP Access credential

 This is used to create a new VIP Access token.
-It connects to symantec.com and requests a new token.
+It connects to https://services.vip.symantec.com/prov and requests a new token, then deobfuscates it, and checks whether it is properly decoded and working correctly, via a second request to https://vip.symantec.com/otpCheck.

 By default it stores the new token in the file `.vipaccess` in your home directory (in a format similar to `stoken`), but it can store to another file instead, or instead just print out the "token secret" string with instructions about how to use it.